awilhelmer/spring5-multipart-demo/README.md

 # spring5-mutlipart-demo

-This project only demonstrates the following error when you try to delegate a Multipart request to another endpoint:
+This project demonstrates to delegate a multipart file request to another endpoint in Spring5.

-`org.springframework.core.codec.CodecException: No suitable writer found for part: file`
+The goal is it to do it in a most reactive way, but it have a little blocking part handling the temp files and filling the webclient request (MultiValueMap)

 For testing start the Junit Test in `FileControllerTest`